vinitkumar/vinitkumar.me/content/blog/how-to-remote/index.md

 ---
-title: 🌟🌟 How To Do Remote Work Efficiently
+title: How To Do Remote Work Efficiently
 date: "2020-03-26"
+featured: true
 ---

 Covid-19 has forced all Software companies to adopt **Remote Work** for their workforce.